p0mvn/swaprouter-workshop/README.md

 - Interacting with the Osmosis chain in CosmWasm.
 - Learning more about swaps and TWAP.

-## Prerequisites
+## Prerequisites: Rust, Contract Environment, Beaker, and Osmosis

 Before begining, you must set up Rust, your contract environment, Beaker, and Osmosis with one of the two following options:

-### Option 1 (Recommended): Automatic Setup of Rust, Contact Environment, Beaker, and Osmosis with LocalOsmosis
+### Option 1 (Recommended): Automatic Setup

-Start the installer with the following command:
+Start the installer with the following command, choose LocalOsmosis (option 3), and follow the prompts:

 ```bash
 bash <(curl -sL https://get.osmosis.zone/run)
 ```

-Choose the LocalOsmosis option (3), and follow the prompts.

 ### Option 2: Manual Setup